-Celebrate the deliciousness of fall with this oh so easy fall apple tart.
+Celebrate the deliciousness of the fall apple season with this oh so easy fall apple tart.
 Only six ingredients needed to wow your friends and family!

 It seems when the fall season arrives, everything pumpkin gets all the attention.
-Well, I’m here to remind us all that apples can be just as fabulous!
-This easy fall apple tart will make you forget all about pumpkins – well – at least while you’re devouring every bite. 🙂
+Well, I’m here to remind us all that tart apples can be just as fabulous!
+This easy fall apple tart will make you forget all about pumpkins – well – at least while you’re devouring every bite of this easy dessert. 🙂

-I made this apple tart last weekend for the family and was kinda in shock on how much everyone loved it.
-The recipe was so simple, so I knew they would enjoy it – but love it?
+I made this simple apple tart last weekend for the family and was kinda in shock on how much everyone loved it.
+This easy recipe was so simple, so I knew they would enjoy it – but love it?

 They loved it indeed.
-Now to be fair, we upped our dessert game with some vanilla ice cream on top (which I highly suggestion you try as well!) and it did make it even better.
+Now to be fair, we upped our dessert game with some vanilla ice cream on top of the warm tart (which I highly suggestion you try as well!) and it did make it even better.
 But Chris kept saying – ‘Really, it’s remarkable just on it’s own!’

-Then all that’s left to do is watch it bake up to a flaky crust.
+All that’s left to do is watch it bake up to a flaky crust.
 Then this easy puff pastry apple tart just appears right before your eyes!
 It’s like eating apple pie without all the work.

-The glaze on top is even super simple, just a little spread of apricot jam.
-You won’t believe how well the apricot compliments the apples.
+The glaze on top is even super simple, just a little spread of apricot preserves.
+You won’t believe how well the apricot jam glaze compliments the sliced apples.
 So good!

 Easy Fall Apple Tart